ubuntupunk/bankstat-dashboard/TASK.md

 # Please fix
 [] In Dashboard side panel, on first login.
 The widget with key "dashboard_start_date" was created with a default value but also had its value set via the Session State API.
 I need to refresh page for it to show up.
+[] Add a [DEBUG] debug=on special streamlit secret, and make our debug st.write statements toggle on or off.

 # Completed